smirarab/skimming_scripts/README.md

 ### Installation instructions:

-Refer to the [Installation guide](https://github.com/smirarab/skimming_scripts/blob/master/Installation_guide.md) to understand how to install the main tools as well as other dependencies (including micro-pipelines) that would be required to run the described pipelines.
+Refer to the [Installation guide](https://github.com/smirarab/skimming_scripts/blob/master/Installation_guide.md) to understand how to install the main tools as well as other dependencies (including micro-pipelines) that would be required to perform the described operations.

 ### Pipeline scripts: